Stack-Box/stackbox/README.md

 `sh stack_box.sh`

-Choose flask for backend.
+Choose vue for frontend, flask for backend.
 Choose mysql and elasticsearch (with/without kibana) for services.

 #### Test
 After the run is finished, the final log should look like the one below.